Project Labor Agreement: PLA use since 2009

 On February 6, 2009, President Barack Obama signed executive order 13502, which urges federal agencies to consider mandating the use of PLAs on federal construction projects costing $25 million or more on a case-by-case basis.
 This act served to revoke the Bush executive orders 13202 and 13208 from eight years earlier that prohibited government-mandated PLAs on federal and federally funded construction projects.
 The Obama order states that federal agencies can require a PLA if such an agreement will achieve federal goals in economy and efficiency.
 According to the terms of the order, non-union contractors may compete for contracts subject to PLAs, but they must agree to the various terms and conditions contained in each PLA in order to win a federal contract and build a project.
 A key change from the 2001 order is that by repealing the Bush orders, the Obama order permits recipients of federal funding, such as state, local and private construction owners, to mandate PLAs on public works projects of any size.
 However, the order does not encourage or mandate recipients of federal assistance to use a government-mandated PLA.

 With the February 2009 stimulus bill allocating approximately $140 billion for federal, state and local construction projects, battles over government-mandated PLAs on public works projects from 2009 to 2011 have been widespread at the state and local government level.
 Government officials and legislators have clashed over using PLA mandates on projects in states including Iowa, Oregon, Ohio, California, and others.
 Individual communities have voted on whether to prohibit the use of government-mandated PLAs on taxpayer funded construction projects, including ballot initiatives in Chula Vista, Oceanside, and in San Diego County, California in 2010, which resulted in officials being prohibited from mandating or prohibiting the use of PLAs for government projects.
 In 2011, contractors filed bid protests with the Government Accountability Office against government mandated PLAs for construction projects in New Hampshire, New Jersey, Pennsylvania and Washington, D.C.
 These protests led to federal PLA mandates being removed from project solicitations in each case.
-According to the Federal Acquisition Regulatory Council's 2022 proposed rule implementing President Biden's Executive Order 14063, from FY 2009 to FY 2021, federal agencies mandated PLAs on just 12 out of more than 2,000 federal construction contracts covered by the Obama order.